 Key Stage 4 is a three year course during which you will study for the OCR GCSE qualification in Mathematics.
-The course covers the areas of Number, Proportion, Algebra, Geometry and Statistics with ratio and proportion underpinning and driving the order you will meet topics.
+The course covers the areas of Number, Algebra, Geometry and Statistics with ratio and proportion underpinning and driving the order you will meet topics.
 Lesson activities are designed to enhance your problem solving skills.
 The opportunity to complete rich, challenging tasks will encourage you to think more widely about each topic studied and appreciate mathematics as a means of understanding the world around us.

 For more information regarding KS4 contact Mr Trett.

 Key Stage 5

-Study A-level Mathematics and gain an even deeper understanding of the world around us.
+Study mathematics in Key Stage 5 and gain an even deeper understanding of the world around us.

 If Maths is your favourite subject, then you should study Further Maths as well as A-level Maths.
 Additional reasons for taking Further Maths may be found here, however note that if A-level maths helps you understand the world around us just think what Further Maths will do!
 You will follow the OCR H245 Further Maths specification.

 Throughout Key Stage 5 there are a variety of trips, competitions, clubs and workshops for you to take advantage of.
-Continue the journey you began in Year 7 by studying A-level Mathematics/Further Maths/Core Maths and you will greater appreciate mathematics as a mass of interconnected ideas of vast range, depth and beauty.
+Continue the journey you began in Year 7 by studying Mathematics post-16 and you will greater appreciate mathematics as a mass of interconnected ideas of vast range, depth and beauty.

 For more information regarding KS5 contact Mr Gemmell.